sanjaymahto/formify/README.md

-## FormKit - A Visual Form Builder
+## formify - A Visual Form Builder

-FormKit is a visual form builder that allows users to create custom forms by dragging and dropping components, configuring their properties, and instantly previewing the result.
+formify is a visual form builder that allows users to create custom forms by dragging and dropping components, configuring their properties, and instantly previewing the result.

 ### Setup